'Animalism': Blackhawks scandal raises culture questions

 About two weeks later, on May 23, 2010, right after Chicago advanced to the Stanley Cup Final, Bowman, MacIsaac, team president John McDonough, executive vice president Jay Blunk and assistant general manager Cheveldayoff met with Quenneville and mental skills coach Jim Gary to discuss the allegations.

 Former federal prosecutor Reid Schar, who led the investigation, said accounts of the meeting “vary significantly.”
-But there was no evidence of any investigation before McDonough informed the team’s director of human resources about the allegations on June 14 — a delay that violated the team’s sexual harassment policy, according to Schar.
+But there was no evidence that anything was done about the accusations before McDonough contacted the team’s director of human resources on June 14 — a delay that violated the team’s sexual harassment policy, according to Schar.

 During those three weeks, Aldrich continued to work for and travel with the team.
 Schar said Aldrich also “made an unwanted sexual advance” toward a 22-year-old Blackhawks intern.